Sébastien Loeb

 Sébastien Loeb (/fr/; born 26 February 1974) is a French professional rally, racing and rallycross driver.
-He is the most successful driver in the World Rally Championship (WRC), having won the world championship a record nine times in a row.
+He was the most successful driver in the World Rally Championship (WRC), having won the world championship a record nine times (in a row), a record (nine titles) since equalled by Sébastien Ogier in 2025.
 He holds several other WRC records, including most event wins, most podium finishes and most stage wins.
 Loeb retired from full time WRC participation at the end of 2012.
 He currently drives part time in the WRC for M-Sport Ford World Rally Team, and full time in the World Rally-Raid Championship (W2RC) for Bahrain Raid Xtreme.

 Originally a gymnast, Loeb was a four time Champion of Alsace and one time champion of the French Grand East.
 He switched to rallying in 1995 and won the Junior World Rally Championship in 2001.
 Signed by the Citroën World Rally Team for the 2002 season, he and co-driver Daniel Elena took their maiden WRC win that same year at the Rallye Deutschland.
 After finishing runner-up to Petter Solberg by one point in 2003, Loeb took his first drivers' title in 2004.
 Continuing with Citroën, he went on to take a record ninth consecutive world title in 2012.
 Loeb is a tarmac expert, having won all but three of the WRC rallies on that surface in which he has participated between 2005 and 2013.
 In 2018, Loeb won the Spanish round of that year's championship, in a rare entry six years after his retirement as a full-time WRC driver.